chaintool-py/funga/README.md

 ## VERSION

-This software is in alpha state and very brittle.
+This software is in alpha state.

-Current version is 0.1.0
+Current version is 0.2.5

 ## LICENSE